Skip to content

 Fields

 Every request carries a user string — the tenant-isolation key.
-The backend maps (your account, user) to an internal Subject; each user you pass is fully isolated from the others.
-Pass each end-user’s stable id as user and their data never crosses over.
+The backend maps (your account, user) to an internal Subject, and Subjects are fully isolated — pass each end-user’s stable id as user and their data never crosses over.
 Omit it and the call falls back to your account’s default Subject.
-Subjects are not consumer accounts — they’re invisible to the Mirobody app and to other developers.
+Subjects are not web-app accounts — they’re invisible to the Mirobody app and to other developers.

-Anything you supply (structured records, uploaded files, inline health_context) carries a retention that decides how long it’s kept:
+Anything you write to the data plane (structured records, uploaded files, stored extractions) carries a retention that decides how long it’s kept:

 retentionMeaningLifetime

 Answers are explainable and checkable — not “sounds plausible,” but “this conclusion came from that record of yours.”
-Today the traceability is carried by health_records (a top-level array of {tool, data} pairs — the actual tool outputs the answer relied on).
-The citations array is reserved for record:N-style refs and is currently returned empty, so read health_records.
+Both API surfaces return two top-level evidence arrays of {tool, data} pairs:

 Errors use the OpenAI-style envelope: